-The first step in this process it to determine the current biomass from the most recent Chapman estimate where there were sufficient tag recaptures, which is defined as being at least three recaptures per year in at least two of the last three years (WG-FSA-17 paragraph 4.33).
-Where there were not sufficient tag recaptures the current biomass is taken as the most recent CPUE by seabed area estimate.
+Within the Chapman method, due to the potential bias introduced when few fish are recaptured, trends are considered only where there were sufficient recaptures, which is defined as being at least three recaptures per year in at least two of the last three years (WG-FSA-17 paragraph 4.33).

-The time-series of biomass estimates from both methods are used to evaluate the trends in biomass.
+The time-series of biomass estimates from both methods are used to evaluate overall trends in biomass.
 An inverse variance weighted least-squares regression is used to incorporate the confidence of each biomass estimate in the determination of the trend in the biomass time-series.
 In order to compare between trends across research blocks the standardized regression (beta) coefficient of the slope is estimated.